fdietz/open-source-emoji/readme.txt

 Tags: emoji, emoticons, icons, android, phantom, shortcode, unicode Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 1.0.0
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Open source Emoji plugin.
+Emoji support for your blog with no copyright problems.

 == Description ==

-This plugin uses open source Emoji so it's fully legal to use without breaching copyright of Emoji artworks.
+This plugin uses open source Emoji sets, so it's legal to use without breaching copyright of Emoji artworks.

 Choose between the Android style and the full colour [Phantom](http://www.kickstarter.com/projects/374397522/phantom-open-emoji) set.

-All Emoji on your pages are converted to visible icons, not just the ones you add in your posts.
+All Emoji in your pages are converted to visible icons, even on devices that don't support Emoji.

+Add Emoji to your posts using shortcodes like `[emoji hamburger]`

 Built by [timwhitlock](https://twitter.com/timwhitlock)